PDFs by language

 Common sites of infection in people with cancer include:

-Most germs normally live on the skin, in the intestines, or in the environment.
+Germs can be bacteria, viruses, fungi, parasites and other organisms.
+Many kinds of germs normally live on the skin, in the intestines, or in the environment.
 These germs usually do not cause problems in people with normal defenses and healthy immune systems.
-But if the normal barriers and immune system are weak, the germs can get in the body, grow, and cause damage.
+But if the normal defense barriers and immune system are weak, the germs can get in the body, grow, and cause damage.

 These infections are often called opportunistic infections, because the germs use the opportunity of a patient’s weakened defenses to cause illness.